aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/AWS_Service_Resilience.md

     * VPC is regional
       * Subnets cannot span AZs.
         * Neither can the services deployed inside a single subnet.
-        * put one subnet per AZ.
+        * Put one subnet per AZ.
   * **NAT GW:**
     * Not resilient by default.
-    * Placed in a subnet., thus they are AZ bound.
+    * Placed in a subnet, thus they are AZ bound.
     * Can tolerate hardware failures.
   * **VPN:**
-    * VPGW
+    * VPGW:
       * Publicly available
-      * In multiple AZs (Think dual tunnel)
+      * In multiple AZs (Think dual tunnel).